davidmreed/nonskating.club/content/guides/head-nso.md

 - Support Penalty Lineup Trackers in getting missed penalty information
 - Convey the success or failure of an Official Review, if an alt is not available to do so.

+The more experienced your crew is, the less you'll need to play this role.

 #### Official Reviews

 #### Managing Disagreement and Conflicts

 All leadership roles involve some level of conflict resolution.
 That can run the gamut from interpersonal problems to different training backgrounds to disagreements about what the Rules actually say.
+There's no single correct approach to resolving conflict.
+It always rests on the persons involved (including you!), on your relationship to the parties, and on the context.
+That said, there's a three-prong principle that I have found to be widely applicable:

+1. Step back.
+Remove my ego and personal stake in the conversation, and by doing so invite the other parties to do the same.
-1. Set the grounding goals, values, and requirements.
-These are always drawn from the Rules, Officiating Procedures, Sanctioning Policy, and other governing documents.
+1. Reground.
+Establish the shared values and goals we're working towards.
+In a roller derby context, these are always drawn from the Rules, Officiating Procedures, Sanctioning Policy, and other governing documents.
-1. Set what kind of outcome you want.
-The officials should succeed as a team in achieving the goals set by the grounding documents.
-1. No individual is going to win or lose this interaction.

-#### IGRF

-Ensure that your Penalty Lineup Trackers and Penalty Box Timers agree on penalty counts.
-Record the total penalty count for each team on the IGRF.
-Ensure that the period totals add up to the game total.

-Ensure that the Scorekeepers have checked their math.
-Record the total score for each team on the IGRF.
-(TODO: offsets)
+1. Move forward.
+Define what an outcome looks like.
+Nobody is going to win; we're going to try to achieve consensus based on our shared values and goals.

+You'll develop your own rhythm and strategy for managing disagreements as you practice.

 ### After Game